aklump/web_package/docs/source/php-hooks.md

 # PHP Hooks

-Here is an example stub for a PHP build script:
+Here is an example stub for PHP build script:

     <?php